 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which statements involve substantial risks and uncertainties.
-Forwardlooking statements generally relate to future events or our future financial or operating performance.
+Forward-looking statements generally relate to future events or our future financial or operating performance.
 In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential," or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans, or intentions.
 Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit or gross margin, operating expenses (including changes in sales and marketing, research and development and general and administrative expenses), and our ability to achieve and maintain future profitability; - the impact of the COVID-19 pandemic and related responses of business and governments to the pandemic on our operations and personnel, and on commercial activity and demand of our products, business operations and results of operations; - customer acceptance and purchase of our existing products and new products; - our ability to maintain and expand our customer base; - competition from other products; - the impact of foreign currency exchange rate and interest rate fluctuations on our results and sales; - the pace of change and innovation in the markets in which we participate and the competitive nature of those markets; - our business strategy and our plan to build our business; - our ability to effectively manage our growth; - our costs of manufacturing and reliance on third party manufacturers; - our international expansion and sales strategy; - our operating results and cash flows; - our beliefs and objectives for future operations; - our relationships with third parties; - our ability to maintain, protect, and enhance our intellectual property rights; - the impact of expensing stock options and other equity awards; - our ability to successfully defend litigation brought against us; - our ability to successfully expand in our existing markets and into new markets; - sufficiency of cash to meet cash needs for at least the next 12 months; - our ability to comply with laws and regulations that currently apply or become applicable to our business both in the United States and internationally; - our ability to attract and retain qualified employees and key personnel; and - the future trading prices of our common stock.
+- our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit or gross margin, operating expenses (including changes in sales and marketing, research and development and general and administrative expenses), and our ability to achieve and maintain future profitability; - the impact of the COVID-19 pandemic and related responses of business and governments to the pandemic on our operations and personnel, and on commercial activity and demand of our products, business operations and results of operations; - our ability to raise additional capital; - customer acceptance and purchase of our existing products and new products; - our ability to maintain and expand our customer base; - competition from other products; - the impact of foreign currency exchange rate and interest rate fluctuations on our results and sales; - the pace of change and innovation in the markets in which we participate and the competitive nature of those markets; - our business strategy and our plan to build our business; - our ability to effectively manage our growth; - our costs of manufacturing and reliance on third party manufacturers; - our ability to forecast and meet product demand; - our ability to discover defects in our products and systems; - our international expansion and sales strategy; - our operating results and cash flows; - our beliefs and objectives for future operations; - our relationships with third parties; - our ability to maintain, protect, and enhance our intellectual property rights; - our ability to maintain, protect, and enhance our information technology systems and data; - our ability to maintain our facilities in good working order; - our ability to recover the carrying value of goodwill; - the impact of expensing stock options and other equity awards; - our ability to successfully defend litigation brought against us; - our ability to indemnify our directors and officers; - our ability to repay indebtedness and have indebtedness forgiven; - our ability to successfully expand in our existing markets and into new markets; - sufficiency of cash to meet cash needs for at least the next 12 months; - our ability to comply with laws, policies, and regulations that currently apply or become applicable to our business both in the United States and internationally; - our ability to attract and retain qualified employees, key personnel, and source suppliers; - the future trading prices of our common stock; and - our ability to pay dividends in the future.